hadarAlonCode/Bank-App/README.md

-## CRM - Managing financial expenses
+## Bank App - Managing financial expenses

  Fullstack React application
  Basic app - I will add more features in the future